You’re no Bunny Til Some Bunny Loves You

 You will often find rabbits in her work, including this work entitled You’re No Bunny Until Some Bunny Loves You.
-She once had an American Indian find her totem, which is a rabbit.
-In American Indian folklore, the rabbit was once the bravest animal and became the most frightened animal.
-She feels the rabbit represents her.
-She was brave when young and has become more fearful as she ages.
+She once discovered her animal totem in Native American mythology is the rabbit.
+There is a tale in Native American folklore, where the rabbit who was once considered the bravest animal–through a series of events becomes the most timid.
+She feels this represents her

-Lori borrows a lot from the mythology of cultures all over the world: American Indian, Greek, Roman and Oriental to name a few.
+Lori borrows a lot from the mythology of cultures all over the world: Native American, Greek, Roman and Asian to name a few.

 Lori works in mixed media which includes found objects, collage, and pictures embedded in encaustic.
 She will place a human head on an animal body and an animal head on a human body.
 She is skilled in a huge variety of media and crafts and combines them all.
 Her imagination knows no bounds.

-More recently, she is concentrating on printing skills, especially since her son has become a printer.
+More recently, she is concentrating on printing skills.

 Lori Field (b.
 1955)